KULeuven-MICAS/snitch_cluster/docs/tutorial/introduction.md

 2 - [Accelerator Design](./accelerator_design.md)

 - This section describes a simple ALU processing element that will serve as the accelerator of interest
-- We focus on the data path design and control status registers (CSR) that go along with it.
+- We focus on the data path design and control status registers (CSR) that go with it.
 - We emphasize the need to comply with the CSR manager and streamer interfaces.

 3 - [CSR Manager Design](./csrman_design.md)